jkim0731/angle-discrimination-behavior/README.md

 2) Which whisker dependent touch features are most important in driving angle perception?

 Main scripts:
-main_builder: primary script used to package trial by trial whisker motion into a struct
-main_figure_builder: script used to compile main and supplemental figures for publication.
-master_figure_builder: script for detailed adhoc plots and analysis.
+main_builder - primary script used to package trial by trial whisker motion into a struct main_figure_builder - script used to compile main and supplemental figures for publication. master_figure_builder - script for detailed adhoc plots and analysis.

 Requirements:
 glmnet from Qian and Hastie (2013) - https://web.stanford.edu/~hastie/glmnet_matlab/